How to make your online writing clear

 They won’t bother re-reading long, wordy sentences.
 And they won’t bother trying to decipher complex language.
 They’ll just leave.

 But we are often too close to our own environment to truly assess whether our website content is clear to an uninformed audience.
 We know what we mean.
 People familiar with our business might know what we mean.
 But that’s not enough.

-So how can you make your business writing clear?
+So how can you make your online writing clear?
 How can you make sure your website content is accessible to everyone?

 1. Keep sentences short

 This is an easy one to start doing.
 See.

 Short sentences are easier to read and understand.
 The shorter the sentence, the sooner your reader can move to the next.
 And the next.